← Back to blog

 5. Webhook Security

-When Kopra dispatches webhook events (on field group, field, or field value changes), each delivery is signed with HMAC-SHA256 using a per-endpoint secret.
+When Kopra dispatches webhook events (on field group, field, or field value changes), each delivery is cryptographically signed using a per-endpoint secret.
+The signature is sent in the X-Kopra-Signature header.

 Each webhook endpoint has its own secret, generated at creation.
 If one endpoint's secret is compromised, other endpoints remain secure.
+Failed deliveries retry with exponential backoff up to a maximum number of attempts before being marked as permanently failed.

 6. Infrastructure